liangzheng816/OfficeDocs-SharePoint/migration/mm-google-overview.md

 We recommend the following steps when migrating permissions in your shared drive:

 - Recreate a Microsoft 365 group with the same memberships as the Google Drive group.
 You can either create a new group or edit the group linked to the Team site designated as the migration destination for the Google Shared Drive.
-- In the 'Map Identities' setting, map the original Google Drive group of the shared drive to the Microsoft 365 group.
+- Go to the 'Map Identities' setting and map the original Google Drive group of the shared drive to the Microsoft 365 group.

 ## What isn't migrated